 A lot of folks use electrical tape instead of heat shrink to cover exposed wiring.
 There are legitimate reasons for doing this, but most of the time I find it is because people have not actually tried to use heat shrink before.
 I recommend (if you havent already) that you pick up a heat shrink kit from Amazon for $8 and use it in your next build.
 You will be surprised at how easy it is to work with, even if you use a cigarette lighter to shrink it.
 More importantly, you’ll thank yourself a month down the line when your heat shrink is holding up — when the tape would have dried off and fallen off or melted into a pile of plastic sludge.

 Isolate copper & PDB from carbon fiber

 This is more of a general build tip, but is definitely worth repeating.
 Carbon fiber is both abrasive and conductive.
 If you sit a PCB like a flight controller or a PDB on it, it will either cause shorts now or later, after it is has rubbed through the silicone a bit.
 Always use standoffs and/or coating like liquid electrical tape or hot glue to isolate your electronics from your frame.

 Protect your battery connectors

-This advice is particularly important for miniquads that mount their batteries on the top of the frame, like the ZMR, the Alien or the Vortex.
+This advice is particularly important for miniquads that mount their batteries on the top of the frame.
 On these quads, you should pay attention to how close the battery connector wires are to the propeller disk.
 During a crash, these connectors can be shoved in any direction with surprising force, and if they end up in the prop they will surely be damaged or cut.